pyrocko/qseek/docs/benchmark.md

 ## Computation Performance

-Lassie is built for searching in large-N data sets.
+Qseek is built for searching in large-N data sets.
 The implementation is leveraging Python [`asyncio`](https://docs.python.org/3/library/asyncio.html) heavily to implement threading and keeping the CPU busy.
 It is built on top of highly performant Pyrocko functions implemented in C language.
 The inference is using [PyTorch](https://pytorch.org/) which enables GPU computation of the seismic imaging functions.

 This enables high throughput of seismic data in different scenarios.